ShauryaJain03/followbot_ros/readme.md

 ### Features Under Development
 * GPS waypoint navigation
-* Replace QR Codes with AprilTags for more robust detection - use tag36h11(id=0) for following and tag36h11(id=x) for other purposes.
+* Replace QR Codes with AprilTags for more robust detection - use tag36h11(id=0) for following and tag36h11(id=x) for other purposes (Update - Detection works, working on following)

 ### Prerequisites:
 * ROS2 Humble